 A small studio fee of £25 will be required for this subject.
 This covers the cost of essential course materials and resources.
 However, if you wish to explore additional specialist materials or non-traditional materials that are not covered within the course, you will be responsible for sourcing and providing such materials.
 You will also need to make a contribution towards compulsory visits to London - or other - galleries to undertake essential research.

-Following successful completion of the Advanced Diploma, most learners will progress to the Level 3 Extended Diploma in Art and Design, or the Level 3 Diploma in Foundation Studies - Art and Design.
+Following successful completion of the Advanced Diploma, most students will progress to the Level 3 Extended Diploma in Art and Design, or the Advanced Level 3 Higher Foundation Studies - Art and Design.

 You can also consider a wide range of potential careers in art, design or the creative leisure industry.

 Peak Award winner Jamie Holmes showed there are no barriers to success if you have genuine creative talent.
 Profoundly deaf, Jamie joined the College from the Royal School for the Deaf and was supported by a signer throughout his studies.

 He excelled on his Art and Design Diploma, specialising in fashion and textiles, and now has a place studying Textile Design at Huddersfield University – with his sights set on a future career in the creative industries.
 At our 2014 Peak Awards, Jamie won the Visual Arts prize, sponsored by Maber Associates Ltd, for his determination and willingness to improve.